jkulak/git-ninja/README.md

 # What is GIT?

 Git describes itself as "git - the stupid content tracker" (from `$ man git`).
-It means that it doesn't do any magic 🔩 under the hood - it does exactly what **you** tell it to do.
+It means that it does not do any magic 🔩 under the hood - it does exactly what **you** tell it to do.

 Apart from many excellent git books and tutorials, you can always `$ man git` to read more about it.

-To read about a specific command you can `$ man git show-ref`.
+To read about a specific command you can `$ man git-show-ref`, `$ man git-clean`, and so on.

 To see a condensed version of the help, with a list of available options for a command, type `$ git reset -h`.
 Like always, right?